 Chromatography of AOAC Method 2005.07.
 Extraction developed in house.

+Testing reports values for alpha, cis-beta and trans-beta Carotene.
 Following an enzymatic digestion designed for foods, the sample is homogenized with tetrahydrofuran in order to extract the carotenoids.
 The extract is then filtered and quantitated using reverse phase HPLC with UV/Vis detection.

 α and ß-carotenes are plant pigments.
 This method measures the quantity of fortified and natural occurring α & ß-carotenes in food products.
 Carotenes and Retinol can be added together (as IU’s) for the NLEA nutrition label.